Supporting Aboriginal businesses near our operations

-“We want all of the communities close to our operations to be better off as a result of us being there,” says Adam Layton, Local Business Development Advisor.
+“We want all of the communities close to our operations to be better off as a result of us being there,” says Lisa Proctor, Group Lead, Local Community Relations.
 “And because our closest neighbours are First Nations and Métis communities, we work hard to build relationships with them based on mutual respect.”

 Cenovus has several long-term agreements with Aboriginal and Métis communities near its operations.
 Adam says one of the intents of those agreements is to provide communities with more certainty that Cenovus will continue to support and engage with them even in times of economic uncertainty.